Sereti12/The-Orchard-Restaurant/README.md

 ### Manual Console-Based Provisioning

-Every resource in this project—the VPC, six subnets, route tables, NAT Gateway, security groups, IAM roles, RDS instance, Application Load Balancer, Launch Template, and Auto Scaling Group—was created manually in the AWS Management Console.
+Every resource in this project (the VPC, six subnets, route tables, NAT Gateway, security groups, IAM roles, RDS instance, Application Load Balancer, Launch Template, and Auto Scaling Group) was created manually in the AWS Management Console.
 This approach is time-consuming, difficult to reproduce consistently, and prone to human error.
 Infrastructure as Code, using Terraform or AWS CloudFormation, would allow the entire environment to be defined in version-controlled files, deployed consistently, and reviewed like any other code.
 This is the single biggest limitation of the current build and the highest priority for a future revision.

 ### AWS Free Tier Limitations